ethereum/populus/docs/testing.rst

 * ``project``

-The :ref:`Project` object for your project.
+The Project object for your project.

 This project object is initialised first, and the rest of the fixtures are derived from it.